 Pressure switches are protective devices wired into control circuit (low voltage).
 They shut off compressor if abnormally high or low pressures are present in the refrigeration circuit.
-These pressure switches are switches must not be used as replacements for the R-410A system.
+These pressure switches are specifically designed to operate with Puron (R-410A) systems.
+R-22 pressure switches must not be used as replacements for the Puron (R-410A) system.